outde-xyz/website/content/Discussions/2020-02-26_graf_underappreciated_unboundedness_learning.md

 The number of steps the learner has to take is bounded by the number of "levels" in the lattice.
 That's because removing a bigram will always move us down by at least one level in the lattice, and we can only go so far before we hit rock bottom.
 Instead of 16 grammars, we have to test at most 4 grammars after the initial hypothesis that everything is forbidden.
+The lattice structure of the hypothesis space allows us to rule out tons of potential grammars with just one piece of data.

-This fact gets a lot more impressive as we move beyond bigrams.
+This combinatorial fact gets a lot more impressive as we move beyond bigrams.
 The space of SL-$n$ grammars over the alphabet $a$ has $2^{2^n}$ grammars, but the learner has to test at most $2^n$.
 With 5-grams, that's already a huge difference --- at most 32 grammars have to be tested in the space of 4,294,967,296 grammars.
 Talk about exploiting the structure of the learning space!

+## (Un)Boundedness doesn't matter... again

-Crucially, this insight is completely independent of unboundedness.
+Crucially, the lattice structure of the space is completely independent of unboundedness.
 Suppose that we take all SL-2 languages and limit their strings to a length of 10.
 This does not change anything about the structure of the hypothesis space.
 To wit, here's two diagrams, one showing the mapping from SL-2 grammars to SL-2 string languages, the other one the mapping from SL-2 grammars to SL-2 string languages with string length less than 10.
-To avoid clutter, I do not arrow for grammars that generate the empty language (which is deviant as a natural language anyways).
+To avoid clutter, I omit the arrows for grammars that generate the empty language (which is deviant as a natural language anyways).

 ![The function $f$ maps SL-2 grammars to the corresponding SL-2 string languages]({static}/img/thomas/underappreciated_unboundedness_pos/sl2_unbounded.svg)